The problem with all the philosophical theories of humor that I have read is that they are

 or some other single thing.

-My contention is that laughter is a very
+My contention is that laughter is a very complex physiological reaction, and in order

-elicit it, many different factors must be present simultaneously: There must be
+to elicit it, many different factors must be present simultaneously: There must be

 Structure, Content, and Context.
 And each of those categories is itself complex.